Discrimination at Work

 Discrimination and Harassment are covered by the Equality Act 2010 subject to the discrimination being in respect of one of the nine following protected characteristics:-

 You do not need 2 years of continuous service to raise a claim for unlawful discrimination.

 There are different types of discrimination and unlawful conduct which are set out in The Equality Act 2010 and which you may be able to base a claim on that apply to most and in some cases to all of the protected characteristics.
 These are:-

 - instructing, causing, inducing and helping discrimination (Sections 111 and 112)

 Discrimination claims are complex in nature and have specific legal hurdles to jump over to succeed in a claim.
-If you feel that you have been treated less favourably because, for example, of your age or because you have told your employer that you are suffering from a medical condition and it may affect your ability to carry out your normal job or because you have informed your employer that you are pregnant or in a same sex relationship and are being treated differently and what you consider unfairly compared with others, contact Susan Mayall for a free initial informal chat to see whether you may have a claim.
+If you feel that you have been treated less favourably because, for example, of your age or because you have told your employer that you are suffering from a medical condition and it may affect your ability to carry out your normal job or because you have informed your employer that you are pregnant or in a same sex relationship and are being treated differently and what you consider unfairly compared with others, contact Susan Mayall for an initial telephone consultation to see whether you may have a claim.